Changes to your Scottish Widows Master Trust Pension

 The Trustees have decided to introduce a new default investment solution.
 This is the Scottish Widows Lifetime Investment Growth Path targeting flexible access.

-With Scottish Widows, the Trustees will be gradually moving all PIA investments to match those in Scottish Widows Lifetime Investment Growth Path, starting from Q1 2026.
+Scottish Widows will be gradually moving all PIA investments to match those in Scottish Widows Lifetime Investment Growth Path, starting from 2026.

 Like the PIAs, the Scottish Widows Lifetime Investment Growth Path is an investment solution designed to make it easy for you to save for your retirement.
 It invests in a mix of funds, which changes as you get closer to your selected retirement age.

-The Lifetime Investment Growth Path invests 100% in company shares in the early years.
+The Lifetime Investment Growth Path invests 100% in company shares when you're 12 years or more from your selected retirement date.
 The Trustees believe increasing the amount in higher-risk investments which have greater growth potential when someone is years away from retirement will help achieve the level of growth required to provide a sustainable income in later life.

 If you’re in a PIA Cautious or PIA Balanced option, or a PIA Adventurous option with less than 15 years to your selected retirement age, Scottish Widows will be making gradual adjustments to increase the amount of your pension savings in higher-risk investments with greater growth potential in three phases over a two year period.